espocrm/documentation/docs/administration/config-params.md

 * passwordStrengthLetterCount – how much letter required for passwords;
 * passwordStrengthNumberCount – how much numbers required for passwords;
 * passwordStrengthBothCases – `false` – password must contain letters of both upper and lower case;

+### Auth

+* authMaxFailedAttemptNumber – `10` – if number of failed login attempts (within *authFailedAttemptsPeriod*) exceeds the set number, then the system won't allow to login;
+* authFailedAttemptsPeriod – `'60 seconds'` – period taken into account for *authMaxFailedAttemptNumber*;

 ### Jobs & Daemon